yajiex/Reading-notes-for-Professional-JavaScript-for-Web-Developers/chapter_13_events.md

   7. `dbclick`
 * A `click` event can be fired only if a `mousedown` event is fired and followed by a `mouseup` event on the same element
 * The DOM provides information about related elements via the `relatedTarget` property on the `event` object.
 This property contains a value only for the `mouseover` and `mouseout` events; it is `null` for all other events.
+* For mouse events, `detail` contains a number indicating how many times a click has occurred at the given location.
+Clicks are considered to be a `mousedown` event followed by a `mouseup` event at the same pixel location.
+The value of detail starts at 1 and is incremented every time a click occurs.
+If the mouse is moved between `mousedown` and `mouseup`, then `detail` is set back to 0.
 *